Biodiesel: Production levels

+For the year 2006, the latest for which actual production figures could be obtained, total world biodiesel production was about 5–6 million tonnes, with 4.9 million tonnes processed in Europe (of which 2.7 million tonnes was from Germany) and most of the rest from the US.
 In 2007, biodiesel production capacity was growing rapidly, with an average annual growth rate from 2002 to 2006 of over 40%.
-For the year 2006, the latest for which actual production figures could be obtained, total world biodiesel production was about 5–6 million tonnes, with 4.9 million tonnes processed in Europe (of which 2.7 million tonnes was from Germany) and most of the rest from the US.

 In 2008 production in Europe alone had risen to 7.8 million tonnes.
-In July 2009, a duty was added to American imported biodiesel in the European Union in order to balance the competition from European, especially German producers.
 The capacity for 2008 in Europe totalled 16 million tonnes.
 This compares with a total demand for diesel in the US and Europe of approximately 490 million tonnes (147 billion gallons).

+In July 2009, a duty was added to American imported biodiesel in the European Union in order to balance the competition from European, especially German producers.
 Total world production of vegetable oil for all purposes in 2005–06 was about 110 million tonnes, with about 34 million tonnes each of palm oil and soybean oil.
-As of 2018, Indonesia is the world's top supplier of palmoil-based biofuel with annual production of 3.5 million tons, and expected to export about 1 million tonnes of biodiesel.

 US biodiesel production in 2011 brought the industry to a new milestone.
 Under the EPA Renewable Fuel Standard, targets have been implemented for the biodiesel production plants in order to monitor and document production levels in comparison to total demand.
 According to the year-end data released by the EPA, biodiesel production in 2011 reached more than 1 billion gallons.
 This production number far exceeded the 800 million gallon target set by the EPA.

+As of 2018, Indonesia is the world's top supplier of palm oil-based biofuel with annual production of 3.5 million tons, and expected to export about 1 million tonnes of biodiesel.
 The projected production for 2020 is nearly 12 billion gallons.